The Best Thing for Frizzy Hair

 Change your lifestyle.

 Stop smoking.
 Cut out alcohol.
 Get plenty of sleep and exercise.
 And reduce stress any way you can.
-Chances are, if you’re reading this newsletter, the first two are already out of the picture.
+Start adding more raw foods into your diet.

 Be gentle when washing your hair.